 The Session is the body of ruling elders, moderated by the pastor, who guide Faith Immanuel’s spiritual life and govern the church.
 At Faith Immanuel, the Session has nine ruling elders, serving terms of three years.
+We are so grateful for the dynamic team of leaders who guide our church’s vision and mission.

 Faith Immanuel’s Session members: